 aughter of Prince Laanui & High Chiefess

-Theresa Owana Kaheiheimalie, born on September 11, 1834, Elizabeth was officially eligible to the HawaiianThrone by order of King Kamehameha III who placed her in the Chiefs Children's School (Royal School).
+Theresa Owana Kaheiheimalie, born on September 11, 1834, Elizabeth was officially eligible for the HawaiianThrone by order of King Kamehameha III who placed her in the Chiefs Children's School (Royal School).
 Princess Elizabeth crossed periods from the old ali'i times well into the 19th century, during the time when her cousins became Kings & Queens and during the 1893 overthrow of Queen Liliuokalani.
 She was a major ancestrial voice for the Kamehamehas since their passing.

 Portrait of Princess Elizabeth attending the Chief's Chidrens' School (Royal School) - Painted by Mary Koski

 "(My brother), Gideon Kailipalaki Laanui by his wife Kamaikaopa left an only child, a daughter, Theresa Owana Kaohelelani who by her late husbands Alexander Joy Cartwright Jr. and the Honorable Robert W. Wilcox has a family of children and grandchildren forming the junior branch of the Keoua family, now living.
 They and I are the sole representatives of the Keoua line, progenitor of the Kamehamehas"